dotnet/docs-aspire/docs/database/sql-server-components.md

 ## Migrate and seed the database

 While developing locally, you need to create a database inside the SQL Server container.
-Update the _Program.cs_ file with the following code to automatically run Entity Framework migrations during startup.
+Update the _:::no-loc text="Program.cs":::_ file with the following code to automatically run Entity Framework migrations during startup.

 :::code language="csharp" source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/Program.cs" range="1-30" highlight="16-30":::